Kampot mountain

 Kampot, Cambodia – Travel Guide

-Only one hour away from Sihanoukville, Kampot has a chilled vibe and stands in sharp contrast with the hustle and bustle of Phnom Penh and Siem Reap.
-With endless waterfalls, bustling night markets and countless coffee shops and eateries, Kampot is becoming one of the top destinations for laidback travellers across the globe.
+Located in southern Cambodia, Kampot stands in sharp contrast with the hustle and bustle of Phnom Penh and Siem Reap.
+With endless waterfalls and mountains, plus countless coffee shops and eateries, Krong Kampot is becoming a top destination for laidback travellers and expats in Cambodia.

 Kampot Map & Resources